Secret St Ives

 For a bit of a bite just outside of St Ives, visit Birdies Bistro in Hayle.
 Birdie’s sits on the edge of the RSPB’s Hayle nature reserve in Lelant and gives prime views over the estuary.
 They have a large outside seating area and a gazebo in the garden for shade.
 Breakfast is served until 11.45am.
 The lunch/dinner menu is served from noon and is an eclectic mix classics such as bubble & squeak, local caught fish, burgers, sandwiches and salads.
 Birdie’s is dog-friendly and they also cater for kids.
 It’s open everyday from 9.30 and stays open until late as required.

 Rosevale Mine is a restoration project that preserves Cornwall’s tin mining heritage.
 Located in Zennor four miles outside of St Ives, this is a rare opportunity to don illuminated helmets and experience a working mine.
-Visits can only made by special appointment with the Rosevale Historical Mining Society.
+Further information about the mine can be obtained via their site, contact.

 To take in the full beauty of the Cornish coast visit Commando Ridge.
 Along the St Ives coastal path, its granite cliffs hover high over a boulder-strewn cove.
 This Royal Marine training patch is where Bear Grylls brought world champion boxer Anthony Joshua out of his comfort zone for the TV show, Bear’s Mission.
 Then afterwards why not retire to nearby Rosemergy Tearoom for arguably the best scones in the county.
 Jam first, naturally!